jameslovallo/ardi/README.md

 ## API

 Ardi uses an object-oriented API.
-To demonstrate the API, we'll be looking at code from the <a is="app-link" href="https://ardi.netlify.app/demos/tmdb">TMDB demo component</a>.
+To demonstrate the API, we'll be looking at code from the <app-link>[TMDB demo component](https://ardi.netlify.app/demos/tmdb)</app-link>.

 <tmdb-trending></tmdb-trending>